Phytophthora ramorum: In North America

 It was first discovered in California in 1995 when large numbers of tanoaks (Notholithocarpus densiflorus) died mysteriously, and was described as a new species of Phytophthora in 2000.
-It has subsequently been found in many other areas, including some other U.S. states, Britain, and Germany, either accidentally introduced in nursery stock, or already present undetected.
+It has subsequently been found in many other areas, including some other U.S. states, Britain, and Germany, either accidentally introduced in nursery stock as a pathogen belonging to ornamental rhododendron, or already present undetected.

 In tanoaks, the disease is recognized by wilting new shoots, older leaves becoming pale green, and after a period of two to three weeks, foliage turning brown while clinging to the branches.
 Dark brown sap stains the lower trunk's bark.
 Bark often splits and exudes gum, with visible discoloration.
 After the tree dies back, suckers try to sprout the next year, but their tips soon bend and die.
 Ambrosia beetles (Monarthrum scutellare) will most likely infest a dying tree during midsummer, producing piles of fine white dust near tiny holes.
 Later, bark beetles (Pseudopityophthorus pubipennis) produce fine, red boring dust.
 Small black domes, the fruiting bodies of the Hypoxylon fungus, often are present on the bark.
 Leaf death occurs more than a year after the initial infection and months after the tree has been girdled by beetles.

 In coast live oaks and Californian black oaks, the first symptom is a burgundy-red to tar-black thick sap bleeding from the bark surface.
 These are often referred to as bleeding cankers.

-In addition to oaks, many other forest species may be hosts for the disease; in fact, it was observed in the United States that nearly all woody plants in some Californian forests were susceptible to P. ramorum. including rhododendron, madrone (Arbutus menziesii), evergreen huckleberry (Vaccinium ovatum), California bay laurel (Umbellularia californica), buckeye (Aesculus californica), bigleaf maple (Acer macrophyllum), toyon (Heteromeles arbutifolia), manzanita (Arctostaphylos spp.), coast redwood (Sequoia sempervirens), Douglas fir (Pseudotsuga menziesii), coffeeberry (Rhamnus californica), honeysuckle (Lonicera hispidula), and Shreve oak (Quercus parvula).
+In addition to oaks, many other forest species may be hosts for the disease; in fact, it was observed in the United States that nearly all woody plants in some Californian forests were susceptible to P. ramorum.
+Vulnerable species include rhododendron, madrone (Arbutus menziesii), evergreen huckleberry (Vaccinium ovatum), California bay laurel (Umbellularia californica), buckeye (Aesculus californica), bigleaf maple (Acer macrophyllum), toyon (Heteromeles arbutifolia), manzanita (Arctostaphylos spp.), coast redwood (Sequoia sempervirens), Douglas fir (Pseudotsuga menziesii), coffeeberry (Rhamnus californica), honeysuckle (Lonicera hispidula), and Shreve oak (Quercus parvula).
 P. ramorum more commonly causes a less severe disease known as ramorum dieback/leaf blight on these hosts.
 Characteristic symptoms are dark spots on foliage and in some hosts the dieback of the stems and twigs.
 The disease is capable of killing some hosts, such as rhododendron, but most survive.
 Disease progression on these species is not well documented.
 Redwoods symptoms show purple lesions on sprouts and needle discoloration and cankers on small branches, which can lead to sprout mortality.

 The primary symptom of P. ramorum on Rhododendron are leaf spots that expand into lesions.
 The lesions pierce through the plant tissue so that the spots are the same on both the top and bottom of the leaf.
 The lesions are usually triangular in shape and extend along the midvein.
 They can appear anywhere water collects on the surface of the leaf.
 Leaf spots have diffused margins and can appear water soaked.
 In severe cases, the entire host plant can die.